ACA Frequently Asked Questions

 Q: Who is eligible for a premium tax credit?

-• If your 2022 income is below 150% FPL, you will pay $0 for your monthly premium.
+• If your 2024 income is below 150% FPL, you may pay as low as $0 for your monthly premium.

 • You are not eligible for Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or other public programs.

-• You are a US citizen or have proof of legal residency.
+• You are a US citizen or have proof of legal residency:

 • You file taxes jointly, if you are married.